 While point solutions can be a secure software option, dealing with multiple vendors means dealing with a wide range of security status changes, bug fixes, and software updates, introducing an element of risk.

-However, with a platform approach, all business processes are integrated and consistent throughout all modules in the platform.
+However, with a workspace approach, all business processes are integrated and consistent throughout all modules in the platform.
 This means there’s only one vendor to deal with, streamlining the process of managing changes and updates.

 Customer support and training